 But if everything is set to go mouldy in a day or two, you've either got to wave goodbye to the savings, or scoff five times more food than you normally would just so you can avoid the pain of watching it rot.

 So how can you save yourself some money and avoid wasting food?
 And what really is the deal with the best-before date?
-Buckle up for our guide to wasting less food – you're in for a (fully edible) treat.
+Buckle up for our best food storage tips – you're in for a (fully edible) treat.

 15 ways to make food last longer